 - The old hard drive should be automatically recognized by Windows and installed as a new mass storage device.

 Just like when you plug in any USB storage device, Windows will allocate the next available drive letter (e.g. E: drive) to the enclosure

 - Open (My) Computer to view your external hard drive storage and transfer any files that you want to the other computer.

-e.g. copy your documents/music etc from the old hard drive E: and paste them into the C: drive in the other computer
+e.g. copy your documents/music etc from the old hard drive E: and paste them into the corresponding folders on the C: drive in the other computer

 - Once you have completed transferring files to the other computer, keep the old hard drive in the enclosure – you can use it as a cheap external USB hard drive for backups and transferring large files etc.